-Impact Management Objective: In creased economic revenue for local businesses and industries.
-Potential impact(s) to be promoted.
-Positive: Increase in local economic revenue.
-Employment opportunities (predominantly permanent), for people of various skill levels.
-Opportunity for local vendors/craftsman, to market their goods in an appropriate manner within the mixed-use tourism centre.
-Impact Management Outcome Creation of Business and Employment Opportunities.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Positive impact, therefore to full local labour, particularly those of necessary skills or experience a The developer should inform local job opportunities associated with of the development. rther enhance this impact, the developer is encouraged to source of Historically Disadvantaged Backgrounds, given that they have the s well as utilize local suppliers and businesses. cal community leaders, organisations and councillors of the potential th the different components associated with the operational phase Developer / George Municipality Operational phase Performance Indicator Increase in employment of local community members and utiliz ation of local businesses and su uppliers.
+Impact Management Objective: Increased economic revenue for local businesses and industries.
+Potential impact(s) to be promoted. · · · · · · · · · · · · · · · · · · · Impact Management Outcome Creation of Business and Employment Opportunities.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period local labour, particularly those necessary skills or experience a The developer should inform local labour. orther enhance this impact, the developer is encouraged to source of Historically Disadvantaged Backgrounds, given that they have the swell as utilize local suppliers and businesses. cal community leaders, organisations and councillors of the potential ith the different components associated with the operational phase Developer / George Municipality Operational phase Performance Indicator • Increase in employment of local community members and utilization of local businesses and suppliers.